Database users of every kind have come to expect cost-based optimization for their queries.

-Cost-based optimization always provides a better execution path when the optimizer is presented with more than one option.
+Cost-based query optimization always provides a better execution path when the optimizer is presented with more than one option.
 The computed statistics ensure that the optimizer is equipped with the knowledge about the data distribution, and subsequently the efficiency of one query plan versus another.

 For instance, imagine a Couchbase Collection that contains customer information and their addresses, with an index on

 ix2(city).
 Statistically, there are more ZIP codes than there are cities in the U.S. But that doesn’t necessarily mean that using the

 ix1(zipcode) index has a lower cost (and therefore better performance) than the

 ix2(city) index.
 Why?
 Because we don’t yet know if the customers in the system are evenly distributed across all U.S. cities and ZIP codes.
 Chances are that they’re not.